Festival N°6

-Festival N°6 (Festival Number 6) is an annual art and music festival held in and around Portmeirion, Wales.
-The festival presents a wide range of music genres across multiple stages.
-It is advertised as a family-friendly festival, and as such various areas of the festival are targeted to families, such as "No.6's Mischief Meadow" for children and a designated family camping area.
+Festival N°6 (Festival Number 6) was an annual art and music festival held in and around Portmeirion, Wales.
+The festival presented a wide range of music genres across multiple stages.
+It was advertised as a family-friendly festival, and as such various areas of the festival are targeted to families, such as "No.6's Mischief Meadow" for children and a designated family camping area.
 In 2013 one of the organizers stated that due to the size of the village the festival was not likely to grow beyond 10,000 attendees across the weekend.

 In July 2018 the festival organisers announced that the festival would be taking an indefinite break.

 Overview

 The first event took place on 14 September 2012; around 6,500 people attended the festival.
-It has returned every year since, as of 2017.
+It returned every year until 2018.

 Village of Portmeirion

 The festival takes place in North Wales in the village of Portmeirion on the Snowdonia coast in the Welsh county of Gwynedd.
 The village location is composed of many edifices inspired by the architecture of an Italian coastal town.
 Portmeirion village was built between 1925 and 1978 by the architect Sir Clough Williams-Ellis.
 The festival takes place throughout the village, with the main music events located in adjacent fields; the typical Italian infrastructures show an atypical side of Portmeirion village which is part of the festival atmosphere.
 The music events and activities range from the Colonnade Gardens to the River Dwyryd, from the Tanglewoods to the beach.